Before I set off on my big trip I read many inspirational stories about what travel had taught other travel bloggers.

 If you’re travelling and single, you can go from “hey, where are you from?” to “whoa it’s like we are totally a long-time couple now” in mere days.
 Buckle up.

 It’s easy to fall in love but just as easy to be heartbroken.

 71. I’ve met people with the most fascinating professions who I would normally have never met

 Just to name a few:

 - A VIP airline pilot from Canada (the kind that flies around movie stars and CEOs)

 - A Dutch commando who fought the Khmer Rouge in Cambodia

 - A US navy serviceman who works on an aircraft carrier

-- A girl who lives and works in a travelling circus in the American mid-west
+- A girl who normally lives and works in a travelling circus in the American mid-west

 - A producer of BBC nature documentaries with David Attenborough

-- A professional close-up magician with the most stunning tricks I’ve ever seen (apparently an international legend)
+- A professional close-up magician with the most stunning tricks I’ve ever seen (apparently he was an international legend)

 72. Not every travel day is amazing